STD Signs and Symptoms in Men

 STD Testing in Miami for Men

 Male Miami residents, who are sexually active should see their medical doctor annually.
 During your routine exam, a series of questions will determine the need for additional testing.
-You may be asked if you always use protection during sexual encounters, how many partners you have or if you have ever had sex with someone who has tested positive for an STI.
-Depending on your answers, blood, semen and urine samples may be taken.
-Individuals who participate in oral or anal sex need to discuss additional testing methods to ensure a complete picture of your sexual health is available.
+You may be asked if you always use protection during sexual encounters, how many partners you have, or if you have ever had sex with someone who has tested positive for an STI.
+Depending on your answers, blood, semen, and urine samples may be taken.
+Individuals who participate in oral or anal sex need to discuss additional testing methods to ensure a complete picture of their sexual health is available.

 Unfortunately, STIs are extremely common, and chances are most sexually active men will be diagnosed with some type in their lifetime.
 Strong antibiotics are used to treat most infections and are generally effective.
-Regrettably, antibiotic and antimicrobial resistant STIs has increased in recent years hampering treatment options.
+Regrettably, antibiotic and antimicrobial-resistant STIs have increased in recent years hampering treatment options.
 Early detection and aggressive treatment are crucial in preventing further medical issues.

 In addition to the discovery of treatment-resistant infections, there are two STIs that have no known cures.
 HIV and herpes can be managed by several pharmaceutical “cocktails” designed to control the symptoms.
 These complicated ailments can severely impact an infected individual’s health and make the treatment process difficult.

 Although either bacterial or viral infections can cause STIs in men, viral infections often impact the entire body and are generally more severe than bacterial ones.
 If left untreated, all STIs can have severe consequences including those in the list below: